Amir Zukić

-Amir Zukić (born 8 August 1966) is a Bosnian politician who was the general secretary of the Party of Democratic Action from 2005 to 2018.
-He was a member of both the Federal House of Peoples and House of Representatives as a representative of the Party of Democratic Action.
+Amir Zukić (born 8 August 1966) is a Bosnian politician who served as the general secretary of the Party of Democratic Action (SDA) from 2005 to 2018.
+He was a member of both the Federal House of Peoples and Federal House of Representatives as a representative of the SDA.

 In May 2020, Zukić was subject to a travel ban by the United States for his involvement in "corrupt practices".
 A trial is ongoing since 2017 for illegal employment for people in public companies in exchange for money.

 Personal life and education

-Zukić was born in Rogatica, SFR Yugoslavia, present-day Bosnia and Herzegovina.
-He holds a master's degree from the Faculty of Political Science at the University of Sarajevo.
+Zukić was born in Rogatica, SFR Yugoslavia, present-day Bosnia and Herzegovina in 1966.
+He holds a law degree from the Faculty of Law at the University of Sarajevo.

 He is married to Elma Zukić and together they have two sons.
 They live in Sarajevo.